lloesche/valheim-server-docker/README.md

 | `STEAMCMD_ARGS` | `validate` | Additional steamcmd CLI arguments |
 | `VALHEIM_PLUS` | `false` | Whether [ValheimPlus](https://github.com/valheimPlus/ValheimPlus) mod should be loaded (config in `/config/valheimplus`) |

+There are a few undocumented environment variables that could break things if configured wrong.
+They can be found in [`defaults`](defaults).

 # Deployment